nomachinez/pidisplay/README.md

 ````
 4. Edit the ./pidisplay/config.ini file to your liking.
 Some notes about the config.ini file(s):
    * All settings in each of the plugins can be overridden in the main config.ini file.
+   * Each plugin section in the main config.ini file needs a class setting pointing to the python class name for that plugin.
+The section name can be anything you want, but the class setting is not optional and must match exactly to the python class name for that plugin.
    * Take a look at the config.ini file in each plugin directory for all the options available to you for each plugin.
    * Some plugins (e.g., openweathermap, nowplaying) require you to enter an api key or client id/username, which should be entered in the ./pidisplay/config.ini file.
-   * Any widgets need a widget_location = top or widget_location = bottom in the main config.ini file for it to show up.
+   * Widgets need a widget_location = top or widget_location = bottom in the main config.ini file for it to show up on your display.
    * Plugins will be loaded and cycled through in the order present in the main config.ini file.
    * If you want a particular plugin to stay on the screen longer/shorter than the default "autoswitch_timer" value, enter autoswitch_timer = # in the section for that plugin with the number of seconds you want.
    * You can load a plugin multiple times by adding it multiple times in the main config file.
 Just make sure to name it something different.
-The options can be managed separately as well (e.g., 2 tickers with different symbols and speeds)
+The options can be managed separately as well (e.g., 2 tickers with different symbols and speeds).
+See [below](#Instructions-for-adding-multiples-of-the-same-plugin) for an example.
-   * To disable a plugin, remove it or comment it out in the main config.ini file.
+   * To disable a plugin, remove the settings or comment the settings out in the main config.ini file.

 5. The settings in the main config.ini file are great for my [1360x768 7" screen](https://www.amazon.com/Eviciv-Portable-Monitor-Display-1024X600/dp/B07L6WT77H).
 You may want to adjust them if your screen is different.
 There are many settings that can be overridden in here but the ones to look at first are: